 4. painful urination;

-5. pain during intercourse.
+5. pain during sexual intercourse.

 Self-medication is not allowed, because how to cure thrush once and for all can only be learned from a qualified specialist.